The Jackbox Party Pack: The Jackbox Party Pack 6 (2019)

 The Jackbox Party Pack 6 was announced in March 2019 during PAX East and was released on October 17, 2019, for PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.
-The Stadia version was available on December 21, 2021.
+The Stadia version was released on December 21, 2021.

-Trivia Murder Party 2 is for 1–8 players.
+Trivia Murder Party 2 is for 1 to 8 players.
 It is the sequel to Trivia Murder Party and follows a similar format, taking place in a hotel.
 In addition to new questions, it includes new "Killing Floor" mini-games (including Quiplash), special items which can help or hinder their ability to survive, and a barrier in the endgame's exit, where players have to answer a question correctly before they can escape (the leading player now sees the third answer at the barrier).
 Also, the audience is their own player, whereas they were a separate entity in the first Trivia Murder Party.
 The game's question database received a free update in 2024 to include 164 brand-new questions in addition to the original questions.

-Role Models is for 3–6 players and is in a format of a personality test.
-Players first vote for one of the five categories and then try to match the other players (including themselves) to one of the items from that category.
+Role Models is for 3 to 6 players and is in a format of a personality test.
+In each round, players first vote for one of the five categories and then try to match the other players (including themselves) to one of the items from that category.
 Points are gained by making matches that are the majority favorite of the group, and extra points can be won if the player marked their answer as "99% sure" and was correct.
 In case two or more players receive the same number of matches towards an item or one player has not been assigned an item by the others, it is determined by an additional task.
 The player with the most points at the end wins.

-Joke Boat is for 3–8 players and has players make jokes based on a selected list of words brainstormed by players at the start of the game.
+Joke Boat is for 3 to 8 players and has players make jokes based on a selected list of words brainstormed by players at the start of the game.
 During each round, players are given the start of a joke prompt with a missing word selected from a random selection of the brainstormed words, that they must then complete.
 Players are then able to perform their joke (either using their own voice or allowing the game to perform), two at a time.
 The other players and the audience then vote for their favorite of the two, which determines the amount of points awarded.
 The final round has players take an existing joke setup and try to write a better joke than the original one.
 The player with the most points at the end wins.